Sam-Mina-engineer/Mina-Portfolio/README.md

 # Mina-Portfolio
 Sam Mina's Portfolio
 This challenge was a lot of fun to put together.
 I enjoyed the opportunity to write code from scratch.
 I used the Command Line to create the new directories and files and then launched VSCode from there.
 It was neat remembering how to do that.
 Though when I started pushing the commits to GitHub, I did have to consult the Xpert Learning Assistant.
 I noticed that I had typos/misspellings on the commit phrases that I used, and that is embarrasing.
 I will try to be more careful about that going forward.
 I asked the Xpert about the opening lines to the HTML, since all of those are the same, such as setting the language to English, and the other meta data, etc...
-I wrapped my links in a <nav>, which is something I remembered from the first challenge.
+I wrapped my links in a nav, which is something I remembered from the first challenge.
 I referenced the code from the Module 1 Challenge as an outline for the HTML for this challenge.
 The links I created had bullet circles next to them when I ran the page, which I thought made the website look like a clunky Word document.
 I didn't know how to get rid of them, but I did an internet search and that is when I learned to use the list-style-type: none.
 I put a shadow on the header text to make the page look less cartoonish.